vantage-sh/terraform-provider-vantage/docs/resources/cost_report.md

 - `filter` (String) Filter query to apply to the Cost Report
 - `folder_token` (String) Token of the folder this report resides in.
+- `groupings` (String) Grouping aggregations applied to the filtered data.
 - `saved_filter_tokens` (List of String) Saved filter tokens to be applied to the report.
 - `workspace_token` (String) Workspace token to add the cost report to.